1999 National League Division Series: Game 3

 The turning point of the series occurred in Game 3.
 Tom Glavine faced Mike Hampton, who were both coming off career years.
-The Astros struck first when Craig Biggio led off the bottom of the first with a single, moved to second on a groundout and after a walk, scored on Ken Caminiti's RBI single.
-A walk loaded the bases before another walk to Tony Eusebio made it 2–0 Astros.
+The Astros struck first when Craig Biggio led off the bottom of the first with a single, moved to second on a groundout and after a walk to Jeff Bagwell, scored on Ken Caminiti's RBI single.
+A walk loaded the bases before another walk to Tony Eusebio scored Bagwell made it 2–0 Astros.
 The Braves responded with a towering three-run home run by Brian Jordan in the sixth.
-The Astros tied the game in the seventh when Russ Johnson doubled off of Terry Mulholland and scored on Bill Spiers's single off of Mike Remlinger.
+The Astros tied the game in the seventh when Russ Johnson doubled off Terry Mulholland and scored on Bill Spiers's single off Mike Remlinger.
 In the bottom of the tenth, with the bases loaded and nobody out, John Rocker was called in to save the game.
 There was no margin for error.
 An unbelievable play by Walt Weiss prevented Ken Caminiti from scoring off Tony Eusebio's hit up the middle.
 Weiss dived and stopped the ball and threw home.
 Another forceout at the plate made it two outs.
 Ricky Gutiérrez struck out to end the threat.
-Jordan got them the win in the top of the 12th with a two-run double off of Jay Powell after back-to-back one-out singles.
-Kevin Millwood, who threw 9 innings the game before, retired the Astros in order in the bottom of the inning to put the Braves one game away from the NLCS.
+Jordan got them the win in the top of the 12th with a two-run double off Jay Powell after back-to-back one-out singles.
+Kevin Millwood, who threw 9 innings the game before, retired the Astros in order in the bottom of the inning to earn the save and put the Braves one game away from the NLCS.